-Tandegyl exerts a potent antihistaminic and antipruritic effect with a rapid onset and long duration of action up to 12 hours.
+Tandegyl is an H1-receptor antagonist.
+It belongs to the benzhydryl ether group of antihistamines.
+Tandegyl inhibits selectively the histamine receptors of the H1 type and reduces capillary permeability.
+It exerts a potent antihistaminic and antipruritic effect with a rapid onset and long duration of action up to 12 hours.

-After oral administration, Tandegyl (Clemastine) is almost completely absorbed from the gastrointestinal tract.
+After oral administration, Tandegyl (clemastine) is almost completely absorbed from the gastrointestinal tract.
 Peak plasma concentrations are attained within 2 to 4 hours.
-The antihistaminic activity of the drug reaches its peak after 5 to 7 hours; Tandegyl usually persists for 10 to 12 hours, and in some cases, for up to 24 hours.
+The antihistaminic activity of the drug reaches its peak after 5 to 7 hours; it usually persists for 10 to 12 hours, and in some cases, for up to 24 hours.

-Plasma protein binding of Tandegyl amounts to 95% elimination from plasma occurs biphasically, with half life of 3.6±0.9 hours and 37±16 hours.
-Clemestine undergoes extensive metabolism in the liver.
-The major route of metabolite excretion (45% to 65%) is through the kidneys into the urine, where only trace amount of the parent compound are found.
-In lactating women, small amount of the drug may pass into breast milk.
+Plasma protein binding of Tandegyl (clemastine) amounts to 95%.
+Elimination from plasma occurs biphasically, with half-lives of 3.6±0.9 hours and 37±16 hours.
+Tandegyl (clemastine) undergoes extensive metabolism in the liver.
+The major route of metabolite excretion (45 to 65%) is through the kidneys into the urine, where only trace amounts of the parent compound are found.
+In lactating women, small amounts of the drug may pass into breast milk.